sd17spring/sd17spring.github.io/_assignments/mini-project-2-computational-art.md

 ```

 This code evaluates each the red, green, and blue channel functions to obtain
-the intensity for each color channel for the pixel (i,j).
+the intensity for each color channel for the pixel (i, j).
 We need to use the
 `color_map` function (which calls your `remap_interval` function) since the
-color channel function outputs are floats in [-1,+1], but PIL expects the
+color channel function outputs are floats in [-1, +1], but PIL expects the
-color intensity values to be integers in the range [0,255].
+color intensity values to be integers in the range [0, 255].

 ``` python
 im.save(filename)